idptools/metapredict/README.md

 **Changing the file type -**
 By default the graphs will save as .png files.
-However, you can specify the file type by calling ``--dpi`` and then specifying the file type.
+However, you can specify the file type by calling ``--filetype`` and then specifying the file type.
 Any matplotlib compatible file extension should work (for example, pdf).

 **Example**